embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

  567244	   2560	  11024	 580828	  8dcdc	blinky.elf
 ```

-And now we can tell what *not so small* means, at least when it comes to Flash.
-As you can see the smallest MCU you can consider should have 640 KB of Flash (our Discovery board has 1MB).
+Now we can tell what *not so small* means, at least when it comes to Flash.
+As you can see the smallest MCU you can consider should have 640 KB of Flash (our Discovery board has 1 MB).

-Let's compare this with a [similar program in Emgo](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/f4-discovery/blinky/main.go):
+Let's compare this with a [similar Emgo program](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/f4-discovery/blinky/main.go):

 ```
 $ size cortexm4f.elf